unnamed

 It might seem pedantic to get worked up over such an instance, but I’ve seen that kind of coach many times before, and I know what a suffocating effect he can have on a kid’s enthusiasm.
 And when a coach’s ego gets too intertwined with the team’s success, the slope can get slippery before anyone stops to measure the consequences.
 See Almonte, Danny.

 The Little League World Series in its current version is thus an interesting dichotomy.
 On one hand there is the unbridled excitement of Little Leaguers from around the world competing on their grandest stage.
-On the other hand there are often slimy adults who are too invested in their success.
+On the other hand, there are often slimy adults who are too invested in their success.
 And above everybody is ESPN, which just paid $60 million for the rights to broadcast the theater of it all.

 But let’s forget the politics and the douchebags and focus on people like coach Dave Belisle of Rhode Island, who gave his team this poignant speech following their elimination this year.
 And then tune in to watch Jackie Robinson West give the scorekeeper carpal tunnel, knowing that entire neighborhoods in the toughest parts of Chicago are rooting them on.
 Or see Mo’ne Davis shake off the catcher with her waist-length ponytail and then uncork a fastball for strike three.
 There will probably be walk-off home runs and rally caps and errors and tears.
 It may invoke joy or pathos or both, depending on the outcome, but it’s hard not to feel something.
 Ultimately it’s about kids living out their dreams, and there’s always magic in that.